Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

-The samples were evaluated using a~resistive detector, with measurements performed in flushing mode at an atmospheric pressure of approximately 970\,mbar in the July test beam campaign.
-The comparison across different coating thicknesses showed that thinner layers generally provide better time resolution, as presented in Fig.~\ref{CsIComparison}.
-One sample had a~mirror layer deposited on the MgF$_2$ side opposite the photocathode to investigate whether internal reflections within the radiator could enhance the performance; however, the time resolution remained unchanged.
-For the 3\,nm sample, the very high gain required adjusting the oscilloscope scale, which resulted in a~worse measured time resolution.
-This demonstrates that digitiser settings can significantly influence the final timing performance.
 The best result was achieved with the 5\,nm CsI photocathode, reaching a~time resolution of $\sigma = 12.0 \pm 0.3$\,ps at a~cathode voltage of \(V_\text{C} = -455~\mathrm{V}\).
-The photocathode was remeasured using a~metallic prototype operated at \(V_\text{C} = -450~\mathrm{V}\) in sealed mode at a~gas pressure of 990\,mbar in the November test beam campaign.
-Under these conditions, a~time resolution of $\sigma = 10.9 \pm 0.3$\,ps was obtained with a~99.9\% detection efficiency for fully contained events, as shown in Fig.~\ref{CsITimeRes}.
-This represents the most precise timing result achieved to date.
+The photocathode was remeasured using a~metallic prototype operated at \(V_\text{C} = -450~\mathrm{V}\) in sealed mode at a~gas pressure of 990 $\pm$ 5\,mbar in the November test beam campaign.
+Under these conditions, a~time resolution of $\sigma~=~10.9~\pm~0.3$\,ps was obtained with a~99.9\% detection efficiency for fully contained events, as shown in Fig.~\ref{CsITimeRes}.
+This represents the most precise timing result achieved by PICOSEC Micromegas to date.
 The number of photoelectrons extracted from the 5\,nm CsI layer was measured as $N_\text{PE} = 32.35 \pm 0.35$ per MIP.